JoseBravoMata/Comp3613-project-journal/README.md

 ## Week 10
 ### 1. 16/11/2020- I worked on fixing the tests from jasmine(I made the tests correctly run randomized).
 I added getUserCallback() which now retrieves a user via observer in order to fix an error with enableTutorOptions().
 Two tests( for setUpUserDoc & setUpTutorDoc) still give issues but the functions work when ran from the web page.
 I added the relevant sources to the service worker and merged the work Dharian and I had done.
 I uploaded the app as version-0.3.4-Jose to Github.(5hrs)
+### 2. 17/11/2020- I managed to fix the tests for the previously mentioned functions.
+I also added a test for getUserCallback() which passed.I then worked on adding the functionality to retrieve tutors from the firebase database and display them on the tutor page.
+I created tests for and implemented the functions getTutors(), createTutor(), addTutors() and storeName().
+After all tests passed I uploaded the app as version-0.3.5-Jose to Github.(6 hrs)